icgc-dcc/dcc-submission/dcc-submission/dcc-submission-ui/README.md

 Setup
 ---

 Install [nodejs] (http://nodejs.org/#download) 0.10.13 or above.
-If you are using `brew` or `macports` please ensure the correct version has been installed.
+If you are using a package manager such as `apt`, `brew` or `macports` please ensure the correct version has been installed.

 Install brunch and required modules: